Microsoft Windows version history: Windows 8.1

-Windows 10 and later Server versions
+Windows 10 and corresponding Server versions

 Windows 10 was unveiled on September 30, 2014, as the successor for Windows 8, and was released on July 29, 2015.
 It was distributed without charge to Windows 7 and 8.1 users for one year after release.
 A number of new features like Cortana, the Microsoft Edge web browser, the ability to view Windows Store apps as a window instead of fullscreen, the return of the Start menu, virtual desktops, revamped core apps, Continuum, and a unified Settings app were all features debuted in Windows 10.
-The system was announced as a service OS that would receive constant performance and stability updates.
+Like its successor, the operating system was announced as a service OS that would receive constant performance and stability updates.
 Unlike Windows 8, Windows 10 received mostly positive reviews, praising improvements of stability and practicality than its predecessor, however, it received some criticism due to mandatory update installation, privacy concerns and advertising-supported software tactics.

 Although Microsoft claimed Windows 10 would be the last Windows version, eventually a new major release, Windows 11, was announced in 2021.
 That made Windows 10 last longer as Microsoft's flagship operating system than any other version of Windows, beginning with the public release on July 29, 2015, for six years, and ending on October 5, 2021, when Windows 11 was released.
-Until late 2021, Windows 10 had received twelve main updates.
+Windows 10 had received thirteen main updates.